salsaflow/salsaflow/commands/review/post/README.md

 1. Fetch the repository unless `no_fetch` is specified.
 2. Select the commits to be posted for review - `TRUNK..BRANCH` range.
 3. Walk the commits to check the `Story-Id` tags.
-In case there is any tag missing, start constructing the revision range on a temporary branch, asking the user and amending the commit messages where necessary.
+In case the tag is missing for any of the selected commits, start constructing the revision range on a temporary branch, asking the user and amending the commit messages where necessary.
 4. Reset `BRANCH` to point to the temporary branch.
 5. Post a review request for every commit in the range.